intmus/inttheory22-23/_02-int-scales-keys/e1-overtones.md

 ## Bernstein on the importance of the overtone series

-Next, please watch this wonderful video of Leonard Bernstein explaining how the overtone series explains harmony's evolution throughout the ages.
+Next, please watch this wonderful video of Leonard Bernstein outlining an entertaining supposition as to how the overtone series helps to explain harmony's evolution throughout the ages.
 Keep in mind that each evolutionary step he discusses adds another partial from the overtone series.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gt2zubHcER4" frameborder="0" allowfullscreen></iframe>

 ### The Physics of Music

 The division of the octave into twelve parts is our brains' interpretations of a simple mathematical phenomenon.
-When the frequency of a soundwave doubles, our brains hear those two frequencies as sharing some fundamental commonality, so it interprets those two pitches as the "same" but separated by an octave.
+When the frequency of a sound wave doubles, our brains hear those two frequencies as sharing some fundamental commonality, so it interprets those two pitches as the "same" but separated by an octave.
 Therefore, octaves always have a 2:1 ratio.
-(A110, A220, A440, and A880 are all `A` separated by octaves.)
-The next two simplest ratios ares a 3:2 ratio and a 4:3 ratio, which create a perfect 5th and a perfect 4th respectively.
+A110, A220, A440, and A880 are all `A` separated by octaves.
+The next two "simplest" ratios are a 3:2 ratio and a 4:3 ratio, which create a perfect 5th and a perfect 4th respectively.

-The importance of these ratios is most easily observed in the circle of fifths.
+The importance of these ratios is easily observed in the circle of fifths.
 If you begin on any pitch-class and begin moving by ascending perfect 5ths (or 4ths), you will find yourself back at the beginning after cycling through all twelve pitch-classes.
 We call this the circle of fifths.

 C - G - D - A - E - B - F-sharp - C-sharp - G-sharp - D-sharp/E-flat - B-flat - F - *C*

 Perhaps more important for our discussion, though, is what happens when we introduce a diminished 5th into the pattern.
 Try this quick exercise:
 1. Choose any starting pitch, and then write your starting pitch and the next six pitches from the circle of fifths on a separate piece of paper.
+(This will be easier if you choose a pitch that is flatted, because it will allow you to avoid dealing with double-sharps.)
     - If you've done this correctly, you should have one pitch for every letter name. e.g. one 'A', one 'B', etc.
-2. Choose any pitch within your seven pitches, and lower it by one half-step thus creating the interval of a diminished 5th between it and the previous pitch.
+2. Lower the final pitch by one half-step, thus creating the interval of a diminished 5th between it and the previous pitch.
-3. We will consider the two pitches of this diminished 5th to be our starting interval.
-Starting with the first pitch after your interval, begin altering the pitches to create perfect 5ths based on your altered note.
-    - For example, if you chose to alter A to A-flat, you would have created a diminished 5th between D and A-flat.
-You will then lower all pitches after A-flat to create perfect 5ths again, starting by lowering E to E-flat.
-4. Continue lowering pitches (and creating perfect 5ths) through the circle of fifths until you wrap around to your original interval.
-    - If you started by altering A, you created a diminished 5th between D and A-flat.
-You will then lower every pitch until you get back to D, but leave D unaltered.
-In this example, you would end with:
-    D - *A-flat* - E-flat - B-flat - F - C - G
-5. If you re-arrange the seven pitches that you've created, you will notice that you have created a diatonic collection of seven pitches.
+3. If you re-arrange the seven pitches in ascending order now beginning with whatever pitch you chose to start, you will notice that you have created the major scale for that starting pitch.
-    - Continuing our example that we started by altering A to A-flat, you can see that we have three flat notes, and if you use your knowledge of key signatures, you know that the major scale with three flats starts on the tonic of E-flat.
-If you re-arrange these pitches, you will see:
-    E-flat - F - G - A-flat - B-flat - C - D

 This slight change--the addition of one diminished 5th--creates the necessary tension for keys to function diatonically, so diatonic function could be described as a slight imperfection on an otherwise perfect series of intervals.

-This can be further shown by looking at the naturally occuring intervals if we write diatonic 5ths above the notes of a major scale.
+This can be further shown by looking at the naturally occurring intervals if we write diatonic 5ths above the notes of a major scale.

 {% capture ex2 %}X:2
 %%staffsep 100%